kushidesign/kushi/README.md

  :scaling-system :tailwind
  ...}
 ```
-Supply a value affixed with an `*` to of the applicable css properties:
+To use values from these scales, supply a value affixed with an `*` to one of the applicable css properties:
 ```Clojure
 (sx :w--1*
     :bw--2*